 - Make Sure Site Content Is Relevant–A business should keep the content of their site relevant to the goods and/or services offered.
 Therefore, the articles or other material that is featured on the website should be specific to the services provided.
 Moreover, avoid using filler or material that is only tangentially related.
 Furthermore, Google’s latest algorithm ranks websites with original, relevant content more highly than those with content repeated elsewhere.

-If a company’s website is absence and/or buried among the results when browsing the Internet, it is important that steps are taken to improve its Google search ranking.
+If a company’s website is absence and/or buried among the results improved performance and Google search ranking in no time., it is important that steps are taken to improve its Google search ranking.
 By following the five tips outlined above, a site should see significant results in short order.
-If these tips are applied consistently and as instructed, a company’s website should experience improved performance and Google search ranking in no time.
+If these tips are applied consistently and as instructed, a company’s website should experience

 Written and Edited by Leigh Haugh

 Intuit QuickBooks–Why Isn’t My Site Showing Up in Google?
 7 SEO Tips to Raise Your Ranking

 Entrepreneur–7 Advanced Ways to Improve Your Site’s SEO